We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 New York City is a food traveler’s fantasy destination thanks to foods like pizza, bagels and cheesecake.
 But these aren’t the only great foods to eat in the melting pot of a city with a myriad of global eateries serving food from China, Korea and Japan.

-→ Click here to discover more great things to eat in New York.
+→ Discover more great food to eat in New York.

 If you can’t find a type of food in NYC, it’s likely that you can’t find it anywhere.
 Such is the case with the traditional southern fried chicken we found at Bobwhite Counter on Avenue C in the East Village.
 Beyond fried birds and biscuits, we also found an ideal shareable snack – chicken wings.